pongsakorn-onnim/data_analyst_in_power_bi_track_DataCamp/README.md

 # Data Analyst in Power BI Track on DataCamp

-This portfolio showcases my skills in Power BI through exercises completed from the Data Analyst in Power BI track on DataCamp.
-The exercises cover a range of topics, including data cleaning, data visualization, and creating interactive dashboards.
+This portfolio showcases my Power BI skills, which I developed through completing the Data Analyst in Power BI track on DataCamp.
+The track covers various topics, including importing, cleaning, manipulating, and visualizing data, as well as other Power BI functionalities such as data modeling, DAX, and Power Query.
+The courses provided me with a comprehensive understanding of Power BI, enabling me to create effective and insightful data visualizations.

 ## Skills Demonstrated
 - Data importing, data cleaning, data manipulation, and data visualization